 There is too much stress, too much cortisol, and there are possibly alterations or injuries to key centers of physiology.
 To further protect itself, the body’s next step is to turn down the stress response by entering the flattened cortisol curve.

-In nearly every disease process—including breast cancer, leukemias, and in endometrial, prostate, pituitary, and lung cancer—when there’s flattening of the cortisol curve and alterations in the HPA axis, there tend to be more symptoms and worse outcomes overall.
+In nearly every scenario when there’s flattening of the cortisol curve and alterations in the HPA axis, there tend to be worse outcomes overall.